hasan-moni-321/Agent/README.md

 ## How to improve accuracy
-i) Choose the best LLMs model like GPT-4, Llama-3, Gemini-2 ii) Collect more and more data with quality. iii) Fine-tune the LLMs for better iv) If dataset is in dataframe/csv type data store them in MySQL database and query using LLMs model with defining best prompt.
+i) Choose the best LLMs model like GPT-4, Llama-3, Gemini-2
+ii) Collect more and more data with quality.
+iii) Fine-tune the LLMs for better
+iv) If dataset is in dataframe/csv type data store them in MySQL database and query using LLMs model with defining best prompt.
-v)

 ## 3.0 Architectural diagram illustrating multi-agent system interactions.
 This is an agent base application.
 I defined two agents one is "Retrieve" another one is "Wiki_search".
 I defined some url for ingestion of the data, after pre-processing and Embedding the data, stored in serverless vector database.
 I used "DataStax" AstraDB database for storing the data as a serverless vector database.
 When user will give input(text) Router will take decision wether call the wiki_search agent or VectorDB agent for the best answer.
 For the LLMs I have choosen "Gemma2-9b-It" from "Groq", for that I used their API.